Shrine of Saint Lachtin's Arm: Description

-The hand and figures are made from a variety of shaped plates and have cast-interlace and silver filigree.
+The hand and fingers are made from a variety of shaped plates and have cast-interlace and silver filigree.
 The inlay around the fingernails employs silver ribbons framed with niello (a black mixture for inlay), a technique described by Roger Stalley as creating an "attractive black and silver pattern set against a gilded bronze base...[that is]...exploited in an ambitious fashion on the shrine of Saint Lachtin's Arm".
 The plate below the fingers contains acanthus foliage.

 The circular cap at the base is the most lavishly decorated part of the shrine.
 It contains panels of filigree and stamped silver ribbons.
 The central round boss is made from rock crystal and lined with filigree similar to that on the border panels.
 An 1884 drawing made at the Science and Art Department in London shows that the crystal once held "elaborately decorated metal" that is now lost.
-The boss was lined by a cruciform arrangement of purple, yellow and blue enamel dividing strips, some of which are also lost, but were apparent in the 1884 drawing.
+The boss was lined by a cruciform arrangement of purple, yellow and blue enamel dividing strips, some of which are also lost but were shown in the 1884 drawing.

 Inscriptions

 The inscriptions are engraved in niello and contain prayers for the commissioner and metalworkers.
-That the names may have included craftsmen is supported by the fact that the 11th and 12th centuries were a time of renewed interest in reliquaries, leading to high demand for the upper echelon of metal workers, and their names are first recorded in similar etchings.
+That the names may have included craftsmen is supported by the fact that the 11th and 12th centuries were a time of renewed interest in reliquaries, leading to high demand for the upper echelon of metal workers.
+Their names are first recorded in similar etchings.

 An inscription on one of the binding strips translates as "A prayer for Maolseachnail O Callaghan, Ard Ri of the Ua Ealach Mumhain who made this shrine".
 Other inscriptions, also on the strips, mention Tadhg Mac Carthaigh, a King of Desmond (which covered roughly today's County Cork and most of County Kerry) from 1118, and who was probably its commissioner, Diarmuid son of Mac Denisc, and Máel Sechnaill Ua Cellachain (d.
 1121) and others whoes names place its origin in Cork.
 The identification of Tadhg Mac Carthaigh as commissioner is based on the shrine's similarity to other known works whose creation his family oversaw, including the sarcophagus, high cross and Cormac's Chapel at the Rock of Cashel, County Tipperary.
 Unlike other surviving or documented arm-shaped reliquaries not built to hold primary corporeal remains and instead used for ceremonial or symbolic purposes, Saint Lachtin's Arm is known to have once held Lachtin's bones, which would have been enshrined following a disheartenment.

 The shrine's dating comes from badly damaged inscriptions but legible that specify completion between 1118 and 1121, and on estimates of Mac Carthaigh's succession to kingship.
 Writing in 1923, the art historian Henry Crawford placed it as "before 1127".
 The Metropolitan describe their copy as based on an "original dated 1106".